-- working outside normal hours payments, Agenda for Change recruitment and retention premia, standby or on-call duty. - 3.12 Downgrading where a new post, irrespective of its banding, carries an hourly rate lower than that for the previous post, or where a salary scale with a maximum point lower than the maximum point for the previous post, or lower than that of the grade held in the previous post. - 3.13 Pay protection this refers to protection of basic salary.
+Term Definition outside normal hours payments, Agenda for Change recruitment and retention premia, standby or on-call duty.
+Downgrading Where a new post, irrespective of its banding, carries an hourly rate lower than that for the previous post, or where a salary scale with a maximum point lower than the maximum point for the previous post, or lower than that of the grade held in the previous post.
+Pay protection This refers to protection of basic salary.
 The basic salary of the higher substantive role is retained and protected for a fixed term period.
-This applies where a member of staff is downgraded as a result of organisational change and will be implemented from the effective date of the change. - 3.14 TUPE means the Transfer of Undertaking (Protection of Employment) Regulations 2006.
-It preserves employees' Terms and Conditions when a business or undertaking, or part of one, is transferred to a new employer. - 3.15 COSOP means Cabinet Office Statement of Practice.
+This applies where a member of staff is downgraded as a result of organisational change and will be implemented from the effective date of the change.
+TUPE Means the Transfer of Undertaking (Protection of Employment) Regulations 2006.
+It preserves employees' Terms and Conditions when a business or undertaking, or part of one, is transferred to a new employer.
+COSOP Means Cabinet Office Statement of Practice.
 It provides transferring employees with TUPE-like protection when the TUPE legislation cannot apply as there will not be a change of employer.
 This is the case when a transferring employee will continue to work within the civil or public sector and/or be employed by the Crown.